eigerco/polka-storage/rfcs/006-delia-replication.md

 - **Looping Mechanism:**
   Modify the existing deal proposal code to iterate three times.
 Each iteration constructs the same deal proposal and calls the RPC endpoint.

-- **Parallel Execution:**
-  Use async patterns (e.g., `Promise.all`) to issue the three RPC calls concurrently.

-- **Signature & Publishing:**
-  The encoding and signing process remains unchanged; each deal proposal is individually signed and published.

 - **Error Handling:**
   Aggregate results from the three RPC calls.
 If there is a failed upload attempt, Delia will retry 3 times (for each failed provider), if all 3 are unsuccessful it will select another storage provider at random and repeat this, with the goal of ensuring that the data is stored by at least 3 different storage providers.